HawSec/ginger/README.md

 userroles | list all valid usernames and valid roles shell | upload a reverse shell version | show Pentaho Version

+# Warning!

+Ginger comes with absolutely NO WARRANTY, and shall not be used at any system where prior approval has not been granted.
+Use at your own risk.